casperbh96/DTU_CDIO_Final/README.md

 This was a project, where a database, backend with REST service and frontend, along with a physical Mettler Toledo weight.
 This project includes 4 people's work over 15 days in total.

 ## Project description
-The purpose of this project was to make interact with the Mettler weight and implement a procedure, ultimately reading from and storing information in the database.
+The purpose of this project was to interact with a Mettler weight and implement a procedure, and according to the weighed amounts, creating, reading and updating values in the database.
 We had to implement CRUD functionality and communicate, with JSON through a REST web service, for managing users, products, recipes, resources and resource batches.

 ## Technologies required for running project
 - Tomcat